pawelmalak/flame/README.md

   - Format: `www.domain.com`, `domain.com`, `sub.domain.com`, `local`, `ip`, `ip:port`
   - Redirect: `http://{dest}`

+### Custom CSS
+> This is an experimental feature.
+Its behaviour might change in the future.
+>
+Follow instructions from wiki: [Custom CSS](https://github.com/pawelmalak/flame/wiki/Custom-CSS)

 ## Support
 If you want to support development of Flame and my upcoming self-hosted and open source projects you can use the following link: